Here's what you need to know about the First-time Home Buyer Incentive

 There are obvious paybacks for the government.
 While they provide an interest-free loan, they also secure shared equity in your home as it goes through gains and losses.
 This means the amount paid back to the government will fluctuate based on how much your home increases or decreases in value.

-The loan must also be paid back under three circumstances:
+The loan must also be paid back under two circumstances:

 - if you sell your home;